swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-35-deploy-and-access-the-model-on-kubernetes.md

 As per the instructions, you will need to install the `gke-gcloud-auth-plugin` authentication plugin as well.

+!!! tip "kubectl fails with a client-go credential plugin error?"

+    If `kubectl` fails with an error about a missing client-go credential plugin, the `gke-gcloud-auth-plugin` is not installed.
+Install it with the following
+    command:

+    ```sh title="Execute the following command(s) in a terminal"
+    # Install the GKE authentication plugin
+    gcloud components install gke-gcloud-auth-plugin
+    ```

 ### Create the Kubernetes cluster

 In order to deploy the model on Kubernetes, you will need a Kubernetes cluster.